Mobile device security: How to protect your smartphone

 Whenever you’re online shopping, online banking, browsing social media or reading your emails, always remember the golden rule: if it seems too good to be true, it probably is.
 Whenever you see any kind of tempting offer – whether it’s for shoes, money, jobs or love – always double-check before you pounce on it.

 If you receive a suspicious phone call, tell the caller that you’d be happy to call them back.
 That way, you can check whether or not they are genuine.
 If you receive an unexpected message containing a link, resist the temptation to click it.
-Remember: you should never pass on any of your passwords, even on your smartphone.
+Or you are contacted by an unknown person, allegedly by chance, who engages you in conversation.
+Remember:

 5. Take care using public WiFi